CelestialSirens/StickyPolicyMiddlewareFYP/README.md

 # Features
   - Allows for either group based or 1 - 1 file transfer

+## In development features
+  - GUI
+  - DHT based communication , either based on tomp2p or a simple handmade version .
-  - Allows a robust selection of file types to be transfered including  PNG, PDF, JPEG, [ADD OTHERS WHEN DONE]
+  - Robust selection of file types to be transfered including  PNG, PDF, JPEG, [ADD OTHERS WHEN DONE]
-  - Features a basic GUI [Show proof when done]

 # Usage